pachyderm/docs/content/2.2.x/deploy-manage/manage/backup-restore.md

 - Create a new empty Kubernetes cluster and give it access to your databases and bucket
 - Deploy Pachyderm into your new cluster

-!!!
-Info
+{{% notice info %}}
 Find the detailed installations instructions of your PostgreSQL instance, bucket, Kubernetes cluster, permissions setup, and Pachyderm deployment for each Cloud Provider in the [Deploy section of our Documentation](../../../deploy-manage/deploy/)
+{{% /notice %}}

 ### Restore The Databases And Objects